 Support the inspiring legacy of Santiago Iglesias Pantin

-In "The Santiago Iglesias Case, 1901-1902: Origins of American Trade Union Involvement in Puerto Rico," published in The Americas, Vol. 24, No. 4 (Apr., 1968), William George Whittaker wrote that Iglesias, 'In the quiet of his jail cell, he composed a letter to the San Juan News, in which he declared:'
+In "The Santiago Iglesias Case, 1901-1902: Origins of American Trade Union Involvement in Puerto Rico," published in The Americas, Vol. 24, No. 4 (Apr., 1968), William George Whittaker wrote that Iglesias, 'In the quiet of his jail cell, composed a letter to the San Juan News, in which he declared:'

 “My mission is most eminently American.
 For the organization of the working people, for their education, and for their liberty.”